shannonyoshi/netlify-hugo-cms/site/content/_index.md

 subtitle: Support sustainable farming while enjoying a cup
 image: /img/home-jumbotron.jpg
 blurb:
-    heading: Why Training in the 21st Century?
+    heading: What is Training in the 21st Century?
-    text: "We create blended learning programs.
-These programs hold people’s attention as they learn new skills that enable peak performance while achieving strategic organizational objectives.
-Training is an essential tool for business to enable employees to be their most productive.
-How it’s provided is absolutely key."
+    text: "We create learning programs that enable peak performance to achieve strategic organizational objectives.
+Our blended learning solutions include a wide variety of methods that maximize understanding, retention, and utilization of new information.
+We work with our clients to identify, develop and implement a mix of tools customized to fit their specific needs and systems."
 intro:
-    heading: "What we offer"
+    heading: "Why Use Blended Learning?"
-    text: "Unlike traditional training programs that involve substantial travel expenses and lost work time, our blended programs are a combination of multiple training methods tailored to cost-effectively fit your needs.
-We teach vital new business skills, increase productivity, and create a more effective workforce."
+    text: "Our programs provide lasting impact and facilitate interpersonal relationships without the cost and inconvenience of face-to-face trainings.
+With blends of learning methodologies, we create exciting, engaging, effective real-time and self-paced programs."
 services:
     - image: img/orientation.jpg
-      text: "We work with our clients to identify and develop the most effective blend of training methods and tools that will meet their needs.
-We combine our experience in analysis and assessment, communications, facilitation, team building, coaching and leadership development, software implementation, and implementation of technical processes and procedures."
+      text: "Real-time interactive webinars and avatar-based 3D programs enable learners to interact and participate in discussions, which broaden, deepen, and personalize the experience."
     - image: /img/fish-game.png
-      text: "We utilize 3D virtual space training, face-to-face training, traditional E-learning, and mobile and social learning to create exciting, engaging, effective combinations of real-time and self-paced training programs, tailored to fit your needs.
-Cost effective training that accomplishes your goals is our goal!"
+      text: "In-depth e-learning and on-the-go mobile lessons in conjunction with ancillary handbooks, step-by-step guides, and access to additional relevant resources make our bespoke self-paced programs effective, engaging, and memorable."
 values:
     heading: Our Mission
     text: "Our mission is to empower companies and individuals to evolve in synchrony with a changing world."